 Chelsea earned her Bachelors of Arts in Diplomacy and World Affairs Phi Beta Kappa, Summa Cum Laude from Occidental College in Los Angeles.
 She previously worked as the Program Manager for the Program on Global Health and Human Rights at the University of Southern California.
 In addition, she worked as an intern journalist for the United Nations Department of Public Information, UN Radio, where she reported on the activities at the United Nations Headquarters in New York.
-In 2009 she was awarded a grant to conduct field research in South Africa on the role of community radio for human rights based development.
-Her current research focuses on the relationship between law and the regulation of sexuality with a particular emphasis on sex offender laws.
+Her current research focuses on the relationship between law and the regulation of sexuality with a particular emphasis on sex offense laws.
 Chelsea is Comparative Law & Society Studies Center Fellow and a Washington Institute for the Study of Inequality and Race Fellow.

 Journal Articles (Peer Reviewed)